sequelize/sequelize/docs/docs/models.md

 ## Getters & setters

-It is possible to define 'object-property' getters and setter functions on your models&comma; these can be used both for 'protecting' properties that map to database fields and for defining 'pseudo' properties&period;
+It is possible to define 'object-property' getters and setter functions on your models, these can be used both for 'protecting' properties that map to database fields and for defining 'pseudo' properties.

-Getters and Setters can be defined in 2 ways &lpar;you can mix and match these 2 approaches&excl;&rpar;&colon;
+Getters and Setters can be defined in 2 ways (you can mix and match these 2 approaches):

 * as part of a single property definition
 * as part of a model options

-**N.B.:**If a getter or setter is defined in both places then the function found in the relevant property definition will always take precedence&period;
+**N.B:** If a getter or setter is defined in both places then the function found in the relevant property definition will always take precedence.

 ### Defining as part of a property